cadellsingh/spotifyStats/README.md

 # SpotoStats

-- Web app for viewing your top tracks & artists as well as discovering new music.
+- Web app for viewing your top tracks & artists as well as discovering new music on Spotify.

 ## Demo